 Before the plea was entered, however, Thompson was transferred to a different office and Rodriguez’s case was reassigned to a new deputy public defender, Ann Michelle Chhokar.
 Rodriguez then entered into a plea bargain that acknowledged his plea was entered “will result in my removal / deportation.”
 Rodriguez also stated he understood that he could receive a maximum punishment of three years in state prison.

-The judge the referred the matter to the probation department for a sentencing report and set sentencing over about a month.
+The judge then referred the matter to the probation department for a sentencing report and set sentencing over about a month pursuant to People v.
+Cruz (1988) 44 Cal.
+3d 1247 (a “Cruz Waiver”).

 Before the sentencing date, however, Rodriguez was taken into custody in Riverside County on other charges and failed to appear in San Diego Superior Court for sentencing.
 A bench warrant was issued, but sentencing was not imposed.